learning-tacc/learning-tacc.github.io/README.md

 This is the learning (SCI, scalable computation intelligence) group at Texas Advanced Computing Center.

-# Research Direction
-We have wide research interest in deep learning and high performance computing.
+We have wide research interests in deep learning and high performance computing.
 Our research foci include:
 - Scalable Neural Network Optimization
 - Scientific Deep Learning Applications